the-evocative-eye/Medinine/README.md

 # Medinine
-This is frontend of a medical website.
+Frontend of a medical website.